Choosing The Right Powder Coating System

-One of the most common questions asked of those in the powder coating integration industry is whether to use a manual batch-type system or an automated line.
+One of the most common questions asked of those in the powder coating industry is whether to use a manual batch-type system or an automated line.

 The answer isn’t always easy: Batch systems and automated lines use different approaches to powder coating, each with their own advantages.